highcharts-for-python/highcharts-maps/docs/contributing.rst

 ***************************************************

 `Highcharts (JS) <https://www.highcharts.com>`__ is a large, robust, and complicated JavaScript library.
-If in doubt, take a look at their extensive `documentation <https://www.highcharts.com/docs/index>`_ and in particular their `API reference <https://api.highcharts.com/highcharts>`_.
+If in doubt, take a look at the extensive `documentation <https://www.highcharts.com/docs/index>`_ and in particular the `API reference <https://api.highcharts.com/highcharts>`_.
 Because **Highcharts for Python** wraps the Highcharts JS API, its design is heavily shaped by Highcharts JS' own design - as one should expect.